ucg8j/blog/posts/pragmatic-programmer-review.md

 It's quite a common occurrence for technical people when asked by a stakeholder to feel anxious or pressured to provide an estimate of when something can be done on the spot.
 For a particular data request, this might mean involving the stakeholder in the tradeoff between how accurate vs how quick the deliverable's turnaround is.

 ### 🍸 DRY
 Don't repeat yourself (DRY) is a commonly held maxim of programming.
-The Pragramatic Programmer exposits the common causes for duplication.
+The Pragmatic Programmer exposits the common causes for duplication.
 This can arise from multiple places, project requirements, multiple target platforms, multiple programming languages being used in one system, laziness etc. A programmer may have to duplicate the schema of a database table to represent it as a class in their program.
 Documentation in code as comments and as a separate accompanying document.
 But these can be duplicative of each other.

 > good code has lots of comments